coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commads.md

 You can clone any public repository from the platforms like GitHub,  BitBucket, GitLab, and other GIT hosting platforms.

-The followig gif shows the `git clone` command
+The following GIF shows the `git clone` command

 ![GIF showing git clone command](/assets/images/2019-12-20-basic-git-commands/git-clone.gif)